Optimal strategies in the all-heads coin game: Introduction

-A one-page tour of the main Lean definitions and theorems, in the form of \texttt{\#check} and \texttt{\#print} statements, is provided by \href{https://github.com/pfaffelh/coins/blob/c60bcd3/CoinsLean/CoinsLean/Summary.lean}{\texttt{CoinsLean/Summary.lean}}; running it (\texttt{lake env lean CoinsLean/Summary.lean} from within \texttt{CoinsLean/}) prints the types and axiom list, verifying via Lean's kernel that the formalization type-checks as claimed.
+The headline statements that have been formalized are collected, together with the seven shared definitions on which they depend, in \href{https://github.com/pfaffelh/coins/blob/main/CoinsLean/Challenge.lean}{\texttt{CoinsLean/\allowbreak Challenge.lean}} and \href{https://github.com/pfaffelh/coins/blob/main/CoinsLean/CoinsLean/Defs.lean}{\texttt{CoinsLean/\allowbreak CoinsLean/\allowbreak Defs.lean}}; together these two files are the entire trust surface of the formalization.
+A referee can then independently verify the proofs mechanically by running the Lean comparator~\cite{LeanComparator} on the public repository --- see Appendix~\ref{app:lean} for instructions.
 Readers who want the full record can consult a prompt-by-prompt transcript at \href{https://github.com/pfaffelh/coins/blob/main/journal.md}{\texttt{journal.md}}; a more granular development history of the formalization appears in Appendix~\ref{app:lean}.